The 2022 Welcome Event

 As both international and the SHSI students arrive on campus with little with which to outfit their apartments, Plymouth’s Outreach and Mission Board saw an opportunity last year to help both groups.
 It’s a simple concept:

-Last year, due to COVID restrictions, we had to move the event outside.
+During COVID, we had to set up the event outside.
 That turned out to be a very good idea.
-This year, due to the massive number of donations, many of them bulky, we set up tables and large items outside and still filled Fellowship Hall with tables laden with dishes, cookware, and other small items.
+Since then, due to the massive number of donations, many of them bulky, we set up tables and large items outside and still filled Fellowship Hall with tables laden with dishes, cookware, and other small items.
 The HOME-Y WELCOME EVENT is a simple idea, but it has had a tremendous impact.
 The name “Plymouth” is recognized by hundreds of students, of many faiths, from many parts of the world, along with local students who were housing insecure until becoming selected for participation in LuMin’s SHSI program.
 More importantly, these students are now safely housed and prepared for a productive first year at CSU, with an apartment that is functional, comfortable, conducive to study, and HOME.
-Thank you to all who helped in any way to make Year 2 such a success.
-If you would like to be part of the leadership core to plan and carry out the 2023 event, let us know by using the button below: |
+Thank you to all who have helped in any way to make this ministry such a success.
+If you would like to be part of the leadership core to plan and carry out the next event, use the Contact Me area at the beginning of this page. |

 History of the program